-- (ii) The University is developing a Digital Governance model to guide the alignment of IT Services' projects with the University's strategic goals.
-Internal IT Services reviews have identified the infrastructure and staffing and funding for the expected growth in student and staff numbers. - (iii) A strategic project, suspended during the Covid-19 pandemic, will deliver data as a service to priority areas of the University, within available funding.
-This will improve data quality and availability and enable self-service for reporting and analysis.
+(ii) The University is developing a Digital Governance model to guide the alignment of IT Services' projects with the University's strategic goals.
+Internal IT Services reviews have identified the infrastructure and staffing and funding for the expected growth in student and staff numbers.